 For many people, the dining experience is not complete without the “ceremonial” food photography before everyone digs in.
 And the sooner diners are able to post their food pics on social media, the better — both for them and for your business.
 With a fast and reliable guest WiFi, you will not just be meeting the connectivity needs of your guests; you will also encourage the aforementioned and highly favorable dining ritual — which is free promotion for your business!

-With the right WiFi setup, you can have a WiFi marketing platform that will also allow you to accurately identify market segments for your restaurant.
+With the right WiFi setup, you can have an opportunity that will also allow you to accurately identify market segments for your restaurant.
 A fully customizable WiFi system, like Beambox, is a sophisticated WiFi marketing platform that enhances the guest WiFi experience and gives you access to a variety of tools to help you boost business, build customer loyalty, and manage your online reputation by learning more about your various customer segments.

 You can have end-to-end control of the guest WiFi experience to make it work to your advantage.
 Build your restaurant email list or SMS subscriber list via a customized captive portal.
 You can also limit WiFi access, automatically prompt guests to leave an online review, or drive them to your social media pages.